Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions

+Qualitatively, we can understand the observed dynamics as follows.
+If we consider the information in our system to be initially encoded in our operator, this information starts to leak out of a region $A$ when the operator front (defined by the maximum of the operator density at a given time) crosses its boundary, and continues as the rest of the operator density exists the region.
+For the powerlaw system, the decay of the operator density behind the operator front is much slower compared to the fast scrambler.
+The total operator density in a region $A$, which includes the initial position of $\mathcal{W}$, i.e., $P_{A}$, therefore, remains large for a longer time.
+In other words, information that is initially confined to $A$ leaks out much slower for the powerlaw Hamiltonian, which is manifested in a slowdown of entanglement growth.
+This qualitative picture of different classes of operator dynamics is summarized in Fig.\,\ref{fig:pic_qid}.

 \textit{Conclusions and Outlook.---} We found a connection between entanglement growth and operator spreading that reveals distinct classes of operator dynamics in the presence of nonlocal interactions.
 These classes are not clearly distinguishable by the squared commutator alone, at least not for system sizes of current numerical or experimental reach.
-In particular, the slowdown of entanglement entropy in systems with strong powerlaw interactions manifests in a slower decay of the operator density $p_\ell$.
-Thus, although a highly nonlinear lightcone bounds the operator front, the operator size exhibits a slowdown analogous to the entanglement entropy.
-Since $\sum_\ell p_\ell =1$ holds, a generally slower than exponential decay of $p_\ell$ may eventually slow down the operator front and thereby prohibit fast scrambling for large enough $N$.
-This behavior is in sharp contrast to the fast scrambler from Eq.\,\eqref{ham_fs}, which shows no slowdown in both operator size and entanglement entropy.
+In particular, the slowdown of entanglement entropy in systems with strong powerlaw interactions manifests in a slower decay of the operator density $p_\ell$ behind the operator front.
+Since $\sum_\ell p_\ell =1$ holds, a generally slower than exponential decay of $p_\ell$ may eventually slow down the operator front and thereby prohibit fast scrambling in systems with strong powerlaw interactions for large enough $N$.
+In addition, this behavior is in sharp contrast to the fast scrambler from Eq.\,\eqref{ham_fs}, which shows no slowdown in both operator size/density and entanglement entropy.

 Furthermore, this connection indicates that fast scrambling might be associated with universal entanglement dynamics.
 A recent study showed that fast scrambling is prohibited in models with a generic all-to-all term with prefactor $\sim 1/N^\gamma$ if $\gamma> 1/2$ \cite{scrambling_alltoall_lucas}.
 Moreover, the authors of Ref.\,\cite{belyansky_min_fast_scrambling} argued that for the Hamiltonian\,\eqref{ham_fs}, fast scrambling only occurs if $\gamma=1/2$.
-Interestingly, by further decreaseing $\gamma$ from $1/2$, we observe a slowdown of entanglement growth, similar to our findings for powerlaw interactions.
+Interestingly, by further decreasing $\gamma$ from $1/2$, we observe a slowdown of entanglement growth, similar to our findings for powerlaw interactions.
 Future theoretical work may explore the relationship between entanglement growth and fast scrambling in microscopic quantum systems.

 An extension of this work may consider holographic models, which obey monogamy of mutual information \cite{tmi_holo_hayden}.
 The latter sets further restrictions on entanglement growth and is violated in systems with strong powerlaw interactions \cite{tmi_wanisch}.
 A refined understanding of entanglement growth in the presence of nonlocal interactions may result in explicit probes for holographic quantum matter.